unframework/s3-password-agent/README.md

     pin: 01134
 ```

-If there is at least one local user defined, the login screen will stop showing Auth0 prompt and ask for local email + PIN instead.
+PINs can only be numeric.
+Leave Auth0 settings unset to turn on the email + PIN authentication mode.

 **SECURITY WARNING:** please do not use this for anything with real security needs.
 PINs are restricted to only being numeric, to discourage any real passwords being used.
 These PINs are stored in plaintext, committed to your local repo clone and pushed to Heroku, so anyone who can read the repo source code can read the PINs and gain access to the whitelisted files.